Lav Diaz: Early life and education

-Diaz was born in Columbio, Cotabato.
-His childhood was marked by the violent conflicts between Muslim armed groups and the Philippine government.
-Due to the dangerous situation, his family moved to the more peaceful town of Tacurong where he finished his high school education.
+Diaz's childhood was marked by the presence of violent conflicts between Muslim armed groups and the Philippine government, although Diaz himself did not personally witness the conflict.
+Due to the dangerous situation, his family moved to the more peaceful town of Tacurong in what is now Sultan Kudarat where he finished his high school education.
+Diaz has cited his father Mario, a cinephile, as one of his influences in cinema, having spent time watching double features with his father at a cinema in Tacurong growing up.
 Diaz graduated in 1980 with an economics degree from Notre Dame University in Cotabato City.